tuura/buzz/README.md

 # buzz
-A playground for functional programming of Internet of Things
+A playground for functional programming for Internet of Things